tomhendra/courses/udemy--master-the-coding-interview/README.md

 - Quick sort - better than merge sort for space complexity, but worst case time complexity O(n^2).
 - Mathematically it is impossible to beat time complexity of O(n log n) for comparison sort.
 - Non-comparison sort can beat O(n log n) -- Counting sort, Radix sort.
 But only work with integers in a small range.

+### Searching

+- Searching is something that is used frequently.
+- A big part of application development.
+- As more data accumulates it is important to know how to perform fast searches.

+#### Linear search

+- AKA sequential search is a method of finding a target value in a list.
+- Sequentially checks each element in the list until the target value is found.
+- Linear time O(n) is not that fastest searching algorithm.